Graduate Studies Faculty

 Program in Molecular & Cellular Biosciences

-Research Interests:metabolic regulation of gene expression, characterization of activity-regulated genes » Click here for more about Dr. Goodman's research » PubMed Listing
+Research Interests:metabolic regulation of gene expression, characterization of activity-regulated genes, molecular » Click here for more about Dr. Goodman's research » PubMed Listing

 Faculty MentorshipDr.
-Goodman might be available as a mentor for 2013-2014.
+Goodman has not indicated availability as a mentor at this time.

 Richard Goodman is a senior scientist in the Vollum Institute.
 He also holds appointments as professor of Cell and Developmental Biology and Biochemistry and Molecular Biology.
 After receiving his B.S. degree in Chemistry at the Massachusetts Institute of Technology, he entered the Medical Scientist Training Program at the University of Pennsylvania.
 He received his M.D. and Ph.D. degrees in 1976.
 Goodman trained in clinical medicine at Tufts-New England Medical Center from 1976 to 1978 and was an endocrinology fellow at New England Medical Center and Massachusetts General Hospital.
 He was appointed as an assistant professor of Medicine at Harvard Medical School in 1982 and returned to Tufts-New England Medical Center in 1983, where he rose to the rank of professor of Medicine and chief of the Division of Molecular Medicine.
 He has been at the Vollum since 1990 and served as the Institute's director from 1990 until 2016.